-Equipment for cutting belts / straps
+Equipment for cutting belts / straps and cut-resistant clothing.

 It is highly recommended that an extra breathing air bottle of sufficient capacity is carried on-board to provide air support to the Dive Crew or a Casualty who may need it.
 Quick connect-valves should be used.